 Know their Love Language

 Everyone has their own love language so figuring out your partner’s will help you know what they like.
-Knowing how your partner likes to get love is key to keeping things fresh, so that you can tailor how you show them love so that they really fell it.
+Knowing how your partner likes to be loved is key to keeping things fresh.

 Spend time apart